The pricing of domain names is part art, part science. Some of the factors that we consider include:

 - The name has just been transferred from one registrar to another

-This 60-day hold period is referred to as a 'registry lock'.
+This 60-day hold period is referred to as a 'registry lock' or a 'change of registrant lock'.

 Registry locks serve as security measure to prevent fraudulent domain name transfers.
 Basically, ICANN doesn't want people to be able to shuffle stolen domain names around so quickly that authorities can't track them down and recover them.